PaulPauls/AES_on_RPi_GPU/README.md

 ### VPM_Problem

-Example Code to showcase the problems encountered while using more than 192byte of the GPUs Virtual Pipelined Memory (VPM) when using the custom GPU Assembler
+Example Code to showcase the problems encountered while using more than 192byte of the GPUs Virtual Pipelined Memory (VPM) when using the custom GPU Assembler.